mmaraya/ipforensics/README.md

 Supported Platforms [![Build Status](https://travis-ci.org/mmaraya/ipforensics.png?branch=master)](https://travis-ci.org/mmaraya/ipforensics)
 -------------------

-ipforensics is built upon `libpcap` and compiles on Linux with `gcc 4.8` and Mac OS X with `clang 3.3`.
-Support for UNIX and Windows is under development.
+ipforensics is written in C++11 and requires the libpcap packet capture library.
+It compiles on Linux with gcc 4.8 or higher and on Mac OS X with clang 3.3 or higher.
+Support for UNIX and Windows is planned.

 Usage
 -----

     ipforensics [-hv] [-d device] [-f filename] [-n packets]
     -h: display usage
     -v: verbose display
     -d device: packet capture device to use
     -f filename: read packets from pcap file
     -n packets: number of packets to read or capture

 License
 -------